 For Smooth Chile de Arbol Salsa (Bright Red/Orange)

-1 cup chile de arbol
+1 cup dried chile de arbol, about 20

 2 cloves garlic, sliced